Montana RN Licensing Guide

 Overview

 The Montana Board of Nursing (BON) operates under the Montana Department of Labor & Industry (DLI).
 It consists of nine members appointed by the Governor following a Senate confirmation.
 The BON writes and adopts administrative rules pertaining to nursing and continuously reviews these rules for needed changes to ensure its issuing Montana nursing licenses to qualified individuals.
-The state had nearly 20,000 registered nurses licensed in early 2022.
+The state had over 24,000 registered nurses licensed in July 2024.

 About